Team-Zero-Datafest/Medilink-Datapipeline/README.md

 ## ✨ Features

 ### Data Pipeline
-- ✅ Automated extraction from S3 buckets
+- ✅ Automated extraction from S3 buckets (data from Medilink web app)
 - ✅ Incremental loading with batch tracking
 - ✅ Auto-generated sequential IDs for all entities
 - ✅ Data validation and error handling